LibreFoodPantry/ProjectTemplate/docs/Communication.md

 ---
-Copyright (c) 2019 The LibreFoodPantry Developers.
+Copyright (C) 2019 The LibreFoodPantry Developers.
 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;